AlbertoRuSanchez/spring-boot-jwt/README.md

 ## JWT example with spring security

 ### ¿Why this project?
 This project is made just for fun and mainly to really understand how JWT works.
-As many other concepts in the software development universe, technologies, frameworks o just concepts remain sometimes abstract and not easy to understand nearly always is needed to put on practice what you are trying to learn.
+As many other concepts in the software development universe, technologies, frameworks o just concepts remain sometimes abstract and not easy to understand and nearly always is needed to put on practice what you are trying to learn.

 ### ¿What is a token?
 A token is nothing but a string of serialized characters and used for authentication between two parts.